tdudgeon/buildah-nginx/README.md

 ```

 Then access it.
 You get a `403 Forbidden` error but it comes from nginx!
-That's because we provided no content of configuration.
+That's because we provided no content or configuration.
 The same is seen for the version built from the Dockerfile.